clearlinux/clear-linux-documentation/source/clear-linux/tutorials/dlrs/dlrs.rst

    * Intel® AVX-512 images require an Intel® Xeon® Scalable Platform
    * VNNI requires a 2nd generation Intel® Xeon® Scalable Platform

 Stack features
 ==============

 * Deep Learning Reference Stack `V3.0 release announcement`_.
 * Deep Learning Reference Stack v2.0 including current `PyTorch benchmark results`_.
 * Deep Learning Reference Stack v1.0 including current `TensorFlow benchmark results`_.
 * `Release notes on Github\*`_ for the latest release of Deep Learning Reference Stack.

 .. note::

-   Performance test results for the Deep Learning Reference Stack were obtained using `runc` as the runtime.
+   The Deep Learning Reference Stack is a collective work, and each piece of software within the work has its own license.
+Please see the `terms of use`_ for more details about licensing and usage of the Deep Learning Reference Stack.

 Prerequisites
 =============

-* :ref:`Install <bare-metal-install-desktop>` |CL| on your host system.
+* :ref:`Install <bare-metal-install-desktop>` |CL| on your host system
 * :command:`containers-basic` bundle
 * :command:`cloud-native-basic` bundle

 In |CL|, :command:`containers-basic` includes Docker\*, which is required for TensorFlow and PyTorch benchmarking.
-Use the :command:`swupd` utility to check if :command:`containers-basic` and :command:`cloud-native-basic` are present:
+Use the :command:`swupd` utility to check if :command:`containers-basic` and :command:`cloud-native-basic` are
+present:

 .. code-block:: bash

    sudo swupd bundle-list

-To install the :command:`containers-basic` or :command:`cloud-native-basic` bundles, enter:
+To install the :command:`containers-basic` or :command:`cloud-native-basic`
+bundles, enter:

 .. code-block:: bash